seejohnrun/seejohnrun.github.io/_posts/2011-09-16-uuids-and-find-in-batches.markdown

 This also fixes `#find_each` because `#find_each` uses `#find_in_batches` under the covers.

-I figured it d be useful to someone eventually, so here s the code:
+I figured it d be useful to someone eventually, so here's the code:

 ---